dichlorodiphen/chat-app/README.md

 Next, apply all manifests with `kubectl apply -Rf deployment/`, which will recursively apply manifests in `deployment/`.
 The Docker images for the deployments are stored on Docker hub, so there is no need to build anything here.

 At this point, you should be able to connect to the frontend at `localhost:3000`.
+The server runs on port `8000`.

 When you are done testing, delete the resources with `kubectl delete -Rf deployment/`.